lfoppiano/grobid-quantities/doc/training.rst

 Holdout evaluation
 ------------------
-The holdout evaluation train the model and run the evaluation against a fix set of training data.
+The holdout evaluation train the model and run the evaluation against a fixed set of training data.
 The training data is taken from ``resouces/dataset/MODEL_NAME/corpus`` and the evaluation data is taken from ``resouces/dataset/MODEL_NAME/evaluation``.

 The command to run the holdout evauation is:
 ::